-After obtaining an MBA in his home country, Nigel Morris moved to the United States because it “just seemed to be where the action was.”
+After obtaining an MBA in his country of origin, Nigel Morris moved to the United States because it “just seemed to be where the action was.”

 Under his leadership, Capital One’s sales grew at a compound annual rate of more than 40 percent.

 Nigel Morris’ father was an army sergeant in England and his family moved often.
 Morris attended 11 different schools during his childhood.

 After attaining his MBA from the London Business School, he moved to the United States.
 In a 2002 interview with The Independent, Morris described his decision to move this way, ”The U.S. just seemed to be where the action was.
 I love the can-do spirit of America.
 Everyone thinks they can be Bill Gates.
 Everyone thinks they can change the world.”

 Change the world he did, at least the financial world.
 Morris took a position as a management consultant with Strategic Planning Associates (now called Mercer Consulting).
 There, he and his colleague Richard Fairbank had an epiphany about the credit card business.
 Banks were offering the same price for the same service to everyone.
 The industry could be revolutionized by using advanced statistical techniques and information technology to target products and services to individual customers.